zkaufman/sherpa/docs/index.rst

 is to create a new issue on the Sherpa
 `GitHub issue page <https://github.com/sherpa/sherpa/issues/>`_; that requires creating a free account on GitHub if you do not have one.
-For those using Sherpa as part of _CIAO, please use the `CXC HelpDesk system <http://cxc.harvard.edu/helpdesk/>`_.
+For those using Sherpa as part of
+`CIAO <http://cxc.harvard.edu/ciao/>`_, please use the `CXC HelpDesk system <http://cxc.harvard.edu/helpdesk/>`_.

 Please include an example that demonstrates the issue that will allow